CLimeburner/Iconic-Affordance-Interactions/BlueSkyBrainstorming.md

 - Picking up and throwing various breakable vessels
   - Such as pots in Legend of Zelda or barrels in Donkey Kong
 - Search for treasure with a map
+  - Most obviously pirates, but could be adjusted to a space theme, geocaching
 - Searching for some MacGuffin
   - I'm thinking here about IP that have conspicuous "homing" tools, like the magic compass from Pirates of the Caribbean, or sci-fi RADAR
 - Viewing through a spy glass of some kind
   - Magnifying glass, telescope, binoculars, I guess tourist viewfinders and camera as well?
+  -Detective investigation, cryptid hunting, pirating,
 - Eating iconic foods/Drinking iconic drinks
   - Harry Potter Candy, butter beer, lembas bread from Lord of the Rings, the Eat Me and Drink Me items in Alice in Wonderland, Duff beer, etc.
 - Dressing in distinctive ways (uniforms, costumes)